octopus-foundation/backend-cookbook/relational-databases/relational-databases.md

 # Relation database layout

 One of the most underestimated problems in database structure design is maintainability.
-Projects are developed for years,at some point database structure will become incompatible with new requirements, but it will be very complicated to change it due to the large amount of data and high concurrency.
-In other words, you cannot just use alters and lock tables, you need to "cheat": for example use new tables (`users_2`, `users_3` - one of nightmare examples) and move data between them.
+Projects can be in development for years, and at some point database structure will become incompatible with new requirements.
+At this point, making changes becomes very complicated due to the large amount of data and high concurrency.
+In other words, you cannot just use alters and lock tables, you need to "cheat".
+For example, by using new tables (`users_2`, `users_3` - one of nightmare examples) and moving data between them.

 The ideal design should be: